maartenparmentier/ziggu-exercise/README.md

 I used Bulma's table pagination design, but I had some issues getting the page to look like I wanted.
 In the end I settled for what it is right now.
 I did not pay attention to responsive design.
 - In a real and bigger app I guess you'd use Vuex or something related.
 I did not use that because I didn't think it was worth it for this small app.
 - As commented in the Rails API, because this was a very simple app and the focus was more on the Vue component, I just wrote all the filtering inside the `#index` and I expected all the params to be present.
-- I built the component in the same way (perPage & page params) as the pagination component I use at my current job.
+- I built the component in the same way (currentPage & totalPage params) as the pagination component I use at my current job.
 I added the extra `perPage` option to make it a bit more dynamic.
 - I saw this exercise not only as an interview task, but also as a learning opportunity and experience.
-So I extended the app a bit in order to practise some more.
-I added a `SortableTableHeader` component as well.
+I added a `SortableTableHeader` component as well, in order to play a bit more with bindings, methods, components,...